In C++, malloc and free are two obsolete functions used for dynamic memory management (i.e., for reserving or freeing space at runtime).

 Do not use malloc and free

-I mention this in this article because you will encounter it in code out there.
+I’m telling you about them in this article because you will encounter them in code out there.

 What is malloc

-The malloc function (memory allocation) is used to allocate a block of dynamic memory of a specific size.
+The malloc function (memory allocation) is used to reserve a block of dynamic memory of a specific size.

-When used, memory is allocated on the heap, and the address of the allocated block is returned as a void* pointer.
+When using it, memory is reserved in the heap, and the address of the allocated block is returned as a void* pointer.

 #include <cstdlib> // Necessary for malloc